 In June 2020, the Company entered into lease agreements for two buildings at 1200 and 1250 Page Mill Road in Palo Alto, California, which are now the Company's U.S. corporate offices.
 The facilities are approximately 82,662 square feet and 72,812 square feet, respectively and include office and laboratory space.
 For 1200 Page Mill Road, the monthly rent during the initial 6.5-year term will be approximately \$0.6 million, with annual year-over-year increases of 3% plus certain operating expenses and taxes and total rent abatement of approximately \$7.2 million.
 The Company has an option to extend the lease term for a period of 6.5 years.
-For 1250 Page Mill Road, the monthly rent during the initial 13-year term will be approximately \$0.5 million, with annual year-over-year increases of 3% plus certain operating expenses and taxes and total rent abatement of approximately \$0.5 million, with annual year-over-year increases of 3% plus certain operating expenses and taxes and total rent abatement of approximately \$0.5 million, with annual year-over-year increases of 3% plus certain operating expenses and taxes and total rent abatement of approximately \$0.5 million, with annual year-over-year increases of 3% plus certain operating expenses and taxes and total rent abatement of approximately \$6.3 million.
-The Landlord will provide a tenant improvement allowance of approximately \$1.2 million and \$10.6 million for each building, respectively.
+For 1250 Page Mill Road, the monthly rent during the initial 13-year term will be approximately \$0.5 million, with annual year-over-year increases of 3% plus certain operating expenses and taxes and total rent abatement of approximately \$6.3 million.
 The Company has two options to extend the lease term for a period of 5 years each.
 The Company determined that the renewal options were not reasonably certain at lease inception for the two buildings.
 The Company executed a \$10.9 million cash-collateralized letter of credit, which was subsequently reduced to \$6.2 million as a result of meeting certain reduction requirements specified therein in 2020.
 The cash collateralizing the letter of credit is classified as restricted cash on the Company's consolidated balance sheet.
-Under ASC 842, the Company classified these leases as operatin
+The Landlord will provide a tenant improvement allowance of approximately \$1.2 million for 1200 Page Mill Road and \$10.6 million for 1250 Page Mill Road.
+As of December 31, 2023, the Company utilized \$10.6 million of the tenant improvement allowance for 1250 Page Mill Road.
+Under ASC 842, the Company classified these leases as operating leases and recorded right-of-use assets and lease liabilities on the lease commencement date.